-DEVELOPMENT OF REGIONAL IMPACT Initial DRI Information rs to meet or county government to provide basic project exceed applicable DRI thresholds.
-Refer to rmation.
-Lo ocal Government Information n Submitting Local Government: DeKalb Cou inty, Community Development Departmen t Individual completing form: Madolyn Sp ann Telephone: (404) 371-2 155 E-mail: mspann@d co.dekalb.ga.us herein.
-If a project is to be loca ated in more t completing this form is responsible for the han one jurisdiction and, in total, the proje on of the project is to be located is respons ct meets or exceeds a DRI threshold, the Р roposed Project Information ı Name of Proposed Project: Flat Shoals Clifton Springs Tract Location (Street Address, GPS Coordinates, or Legal Land Lot Description): Flat Shoals Flat Shoals Road @ Clifton Springs Road.
+DEVELOPMENT OF REGIONAL IMPACT Initial DRI Information This form is to be completed by the city or county government to provide basic project information that will allow the RDC to determine if the project appears to meet or exceed applicable DRI thresholds.
+Refer to both the Rules for the DRI Process and the DRI Tiers and Thresholds for more information.
+Local Government Information Submitting Local Government: DeKalb County, Community Development Department Individual completing form: Madolyn Spann Telephone: (404) 371-2155 E-mail: mspann@c mspann@co.dekalb.ga.us Note: The local government representative completing this form is responsible for the accuracy of the information contained herein.
+If a project is to be located in more than one jurisdiction and, in total, the project meets or exceeds a DRI threshold, the local government in which the largest portion of the project is to be located is responsible for initiating the DRI review process.
+Proposed Project Information Name of Proposed Project: Flat Shoals/ Clifton Springs Tract Location (Street Address, GPS Coordinates, or Legal Land Lot Description): Flat Shoals Road @ Clifton Springs Road.
 LL 71 and 90 of District 15, DeKalb County Brief Description of Project: Mixed use project of approximately 700 units (garden flats) and 150,000 square feet of commercial space on approximately 75 acres.
-Development Type: (not selected) Hotels Wastewater Treatment Facilities Office Mixed Use Petroleum Storage Facilities Commercial Airports Water Supply Intakes/Reservoirs Wholesale & Distribution Attractions & Recreational Facilities Intermodal Terminals Hospitals and Health Care Post-Secondary Schools Truck Stop Truck Stops Housing Waste Handling Facilities Any oth Any other development types Olndustrial Quarries, Asphalt & Cement Plants If other development type, de scribe:
+Development Type: (not selected) CHotels Wastewater Treatment Facilities Office Mixed Use Petroleum Storage Facilities Commercial Airports ☐ Water Supply Intakes/Reservoirs ☐ Wholesale & Distribution Attractions & Recreational Facilities C Intermodal Terminals C Hospitals and Health Care Facilities Post-Secondary Schools C Truck Stops Housing Waste Handling Facilities Any other development types ☐ Industrial Quarries, Asphalt & Cement Plants If other development type, describe:

-Project Size (# of units, floor 700 residential units, 150,000 s.f. commercial space area, etc.): Developer: FS/CS Project, LLC Mailing Address: 1550 North Brown Road Address 2: Suite 125 City:Lawrenceville State: GA Zip:30043 Telephone: (770) 232-0000 Email: ltucker@mptlawfirm.com Is property owner different from developer/applicant? ○ (not selected) ● Yes ○ No If yes, property owner: Mary Cobb and TK Cobb Is the proposed project entirely located within your local government's jurisdiction? ○ (not selected) Yes No If no, in what additional jurisdictions is the project located?
-Is the current proposal a continuation or expansion of a previous DRI? ○ (not selected) ○ Yes ◎ No If yes, provide the following Project Name: information: Project ID: The initial action being requested of the local government for this project: Rezoning Variance Sewer Water Permit Other Proposed Land Use Change Is this project a phase or part of a larger overall project? ○ (not selected) ○ Yes ◎ No If yes, what percent of the overall project does this project/phase represent?
+Project Size (# of units, floor 700 residential units, 150,000 s.f. commercial space area, etc.): 700 residential dritis, 100,000 s.t. commercial space Developer: FS/CS Project, LLC Mailing Address: 1550 North Brown Road Address 2: Suite 125 City:Lawrenceville State: GA Zip:30043 Telephone: (770) 232-0000 Email: ltucker@mptlawfirm.com Is property owner different from developer/applicant? ◯ (not selected) If yes, property owner: Mary Cobb and TK Cobb Is the proposed project entirely located within your local government's jurisdiction? ◯ (not selected) If no, in what additional jurisdictions is the project located?
+Is the current proposal a continuation or expansion of a previous DRI? (not selected) (Yes No If yes, provide the following Project Name: information: Project ID: The initial action being requested of the local government for this project: Rezoning Variance Sewer Water Permit Other Proposed Land Use Change Is this project a phase or part of a larger overall project? (not selected) ( Yes ( No If yes, what percent of the overall project does this project/phase represent?
 Estimated Project Completion Dates: This project/phase: 100% Overall project: 2013 Back to Top